Plant Profile: Aglaonema Auspicious Red

 Soil: Aglaonemas like a well-draining peat-based potting soil, along with a dose of liquid plant fertilizer every four months or so.
 Ideally, the soil should have a moist consistency, but if the soil does occasionally become too dry the plant will spring back once it has a decent drink.

-Watering: In terms of care, Aglaonema Auspicious Red is drought hardy shrub that can store water in its stalks during dryer periods, but it prefers to be watered regularly and will thrive if done so.
+Watering: In terms of care, Aglaonema Auspicious Red is a drought hardy shrub that can store water in its stalks during dryer periods, but it prefers to be watered regularly and will thrive if done so.
 Be sure to not let the water build up in the base of the pot as this can lead to root rot.

 Humidity: As this plant is native to the tropical regions of Asia and New Guinea, moderate humidity levels are best suited to the Aglaonema genus.
-The best temperature for optimal growth is between 15-30C. to create a more humid environment cluster your plants together.
+The best temperature for optimal growth is between 15-30°C. To create a more humid environment, cluster your plants together.

 Propagation: A healthy Aglaonema Auspicious Red will produce abundant clustered foliage that can easily be cut away for propagation.
-Off-cuttings can be grown in a narrow-necked vessel of water, and once the roots take shape and mature the new plant can then be moved into a garden pot with suitable soil.
+Off-cuttings can be grown in a narrow-necked vessel of water, and once the roots take shape and mature, the new plant can then be moved into a garden pot with suitable soil.

-Problems and Solutions: Aglaonema Auspicious Red is a popular indoor plant not only due to its attractive foliage, but it is also notoriously easy to care for which is great for new plant parents.
+Problems and Solutions: Aglaonema Auspicious Red is a popular indoor plant not only due to its attractive foliage, but it is also notoriously easy to care for, which is great for new plant parents.

 Avoid placing your Aglaonema Auspicious Red in cold drafty areas such as doorways and directly in front of windows as it can develop a condition called Chilling Injury in which the leaves will turn waxy in texture and start to brown or purple in patches.
 You should be able to save the plant by moving it into a warmer location.
 However, in extreme cases, you may need to remove the infected leaves.